Lebowski89/blog/content/playbook.md

 ```

-As I'm working with multiple hosts, I have them in a group named 'skynet' with this group defined in a `hosts.ini` file in the same directory as the `playbook.yml`:
+As I'm working with multiple hosts, I have them in a group named 'skynet' defined in a `hosts.ini` file in the same directory as the `playbook.yml`:

 ```ini
  [skynet]